 A secondary education diploma is an admission ticket to the university college.
 If you don’t have the required diploma and you are 21 or older you can sit an entrance exam.
 More information?
 See the service study advice.
 Are you already enrolled at Artevelde University College but would you like to apply for an exemption?
 Contact your study track manager.

-The Office of Student Support will inform you about money for students, an advanced payment on your scholarship, registration fee and financial support.
+Would you like to get more information about the possibilities concerning student finance?
+The Office of Student Support will inform you about money for students, an advanced payment on your scholarship, your tuition fee and financial support.

 You cannot buy study materials second-hand or exchange study materials in the Artevelde shops.